duckdb/duckdb-web/docs/api/julia.md

 ## Appender API

-The DuckDB Julia package also supports the Appender api, which is much faster than using prepared statements or individual INSERT INTO statements.
+The DuckDB Julia package also supports the [Appender API](../data/appender), which is much faster than using prepared statements or individual `INSERT INTO` statements.
 Appends are made in row-wise format.
-For every column, an append() call should be made, after which the row should be finished by calling flush().
-After all rows have been appended, close() should be used to finalize the appender and clean up the resulting memory.
+For every column, an `append()` call should be made, after which the row should be finished by calling `flush()`.
+After all rows have been appended, `close()` should be used to finalize the Appender and clean up the resulting memory.

 ```julia
 using DuckDB, DataFrames, Dates